-The Cancer Center at Tufts handles all forms of cancer, including complex and rare diseases such as mesothelioma.
+The Tufts Cancer Center handles all forms of cancer, including complex and rare diseases such as mesothelioma.

-Patients at the cancer center are under the watch of specialists in various roles, each with an expertise in a different aspect of care.
+Patients at the cancer center are under the watch of doctors in various roles, each with an expertise in a different aspect of care.

 The multidisciplinary approach to treatment has worked well at Tufts, which is part of the Tufts University School of Medicine.

 The Tufts Cancer Center received an ‘A’ Rating in the spring 2021 Leapfrog Hospital Safety Grade for meeting the highest patient safety standards.

 Surgical oncologist Dr. Martin Goodman is director of the Peritoneal Surface Malignancy Program at Tufts, handling cases of peritoneal mesothelioma.

 Goodman specializes in the combination of cytoreductive surgery and hyperthermic intraperitoneal chemotherapy, otherwise known as HIPEC.